cweinberger/bpc/README.md

   berlingskemedia/bpc
 ```

+Please see the environment variable reference below for complete details.

 A Docker container should now be running and providing an API on port 80
 (or otherwise, if you've reconfigured the `publish` parameter).